Ilari-H/Ilari-H/README.md

 - Hello 👋
   My name is Ilari and im from Finland and studying programming at Gradia Viitaniemi.

-- My Intrests are playing games and bouldering
+- My Intrests are video games and bouldering

 - Im currently learning C#/javascript/python